ksopyla/KMLib/README.markdown

 ﻿
-#KMLib - Kernel Machine Library
+#KMLib - Kernel Machine Library with GPU SVM solver in .Net

-##Description GPU SVM .net
+##Description
 Support Vectors Machine library in .net (SVM .Net), main goal is extensibility.
 You can easily implement your custom kernel or use already implemented (Linear,RBF,Chi-Square,Exp Chi-Square).
-Library includes GPU SVM solver for kernels linear,RBF,Chi-Square and Exp Chi-Square which use NVIDIA CUDA technology.
+Library includes _GPU SVM solver_ for kernels linear,RBF,Chi-Square and Exp Chi-Square which use NVIDIA CUDA technology.
 It allows for classification big sparse datasets through utilization of matrix sparse format CSR[1], Ellpack-R[2], Sliced EllR-T[3]

 More on http://wmii.uwm.edu.pl/~ksopyla/svm-net-with-cuda-kmlib/

 __Author: Krzysztof Sopyła <krzysztofsopyla@gmail.com>__

 ## Requirements